-As part of the Microsoft Fabric ecosystem, Power BI Service also integrates with OneLake and other Fabric experiences, making it a central platform for modern business intelligence and collaboration.
+As part of the Microsoft Fabric ecosystem, Power BI Service integrates with OneLake and other Fabric experiences, providing a unified platform for modern business intelligence, collaboration, and data-driven decision-making.

 What is Power BI Service?

-Power BI Service (also known as Power BI Online) is Microsoft's cloud-based Software as a Service (SaaS) platform for sharing, collaborating, and managing Power BI content.
+Power BI Service is Microsoft's cloud-based Software as a Service (SaaS) platform for publishing, sharing, collaborating on, and managing Power BI content.
 After creating reports in Power BI Desktop, users publish them to Power BI Service, where they can securely share reports, dashboards, semantic models, and apps with others.

-Power BI Service also enables features such as scheduled data refresh, collaboration through workspaces, row-level security (RLS), subscriptions, deployment pipelines, and integration with Microsoft Fabric.
+Power BI Service enables features such as scheduled data refresh, collaboration through workspaces, row-level security (RLS), subscriptions, deployment pipelines, and integration with Microsoft Fabric.
+Within Fabric, Power BI content can seamlessly interact with other Fabric items such as Lakehouses, Warehouses, Notebooks, Data Pipelines, and Semantic Models, enabling end-to-end analytics from data ingestion to business reporting.

-Whether you're a report creator or a report consumer, the type of Power BI license assigned to you determines the features you can access.
+Whether you're a report creator or a report consumer, the type of Power BI license or Microsoft Fabric capacity assigned to you determines the features you can access.

 Power BI Licensing